Adri-Antanon/Adri-Antanon/README.md

 So I will update my repository with projects to show my knowledge (and progress) on that technology, feel free to contact me to tell me more optimal ways to code or collaborate.

+You can see a few of my projects in my portfolio https://adrianantanon.netlify.app/

 If you want to reach me, send a message!

 PS: My repositories about the courses I do to learn are at https://gitlab.com/AdrianAntanon, here it is only for projects using that learned knowledge.